 The Abbey of St Edmund

 The Abbey of St Edmund is the jewel in the heart of Bury St Edmunds.
 It was established in 1020 AD in honour of the Anglo Saxon King Edmund who was martyred in 869 AD.
-It is twice the area of the popular Abbey Gardens.
+It is three times the area of the popular Abbey Gardens.

 St Edmund and the Abbey are central to our understanding of the religious and historical importance of Bury St Edmunds not just nationally but internationally including its role as the birthplace of Magna Carta in establishing the freedoms that are now ingrained in modern democracy.